mrismanaziz/Reforestation/README.md

-## What does a clock do when it's hungry?
-It goes back four seconds!
+## They tried to make a diamond shaped like a duck.
+It quacked under the pressure.